 #13.
-Enroll in a marriage counseling class, and start attending.
-You can get some relief by discussing some issues with your counselors.
+Enrol in a marriage counselling class, and start attending.
+You can get some relief by discussing some issues with your counsellors.

 #14.
 Target to finish the tasks your wedding to-do list early, at least a few weeks before the wedding day, so you would have nothing to panic about.
 To make that possible, you’d have to put a timeline/ deadline by which to finish every task, and that timeline has to be realistic (not too near and not too far in advance).
 You’d also not procrastinate on the timeline for completing each wedding planning task.